The Two RV Gypsies: Full-Time RVers

 the Missouri River

-Below; Then the two RV Gypsies walked around the corner and onto the upper level of the Meridian Bridge.
+Below: Then the two RV Gypsies walked around the corner and onto the upper level of the Meridian Bridge.

 Meridian Highway Bridge

 Below; After walking the upper level of the bridge, the two RV Gypsies went back to the parking lot and took a photo of the Meridian bridge from the parking lot.
+During all of this time, they did not see anybody else in the area.

 Lee Duquette